pto pta funding 8

 Student / Family Events and Programs

-Anything for the benefit of students and families pretty much goes!
+Anything for the benefit of students and families pretty much goes as far as PTO spending.

 Freely fund events like: